-Now that you’ve created an Azure Database for PostgreSQL flexible server in a resource group, you can connect to server and query databases by using the following Connect and query quickstarts:
+Now that you've now created an Azure Database for MySQL - Flexible Server in a resource group, you can connect to server and query databases by using the following Connect and query quickstarts:

 Monitor and track free services usage

-You're not charged for Azure Database for PostgreSQL - Flexible Server services that are included for free with your Azure free account unless you exceed the free service limits.
+You're not charged for Azure Database for MySQL - Flexible Server services included for free with your Azure free account unless you exceed the free service limits.
 To remain within the limits, use the Azure portal to track and monitor your free services usage.

 On the Overview page, scroll down to show the tile Top free services by usage, and then select View all free services.

-Locate the below meters related to Azure Database for PostgreSQL – Flexible Server to track usage:
+Locate the meters related to Azure Database for MySQL – Flexible Server to track usage.

-Meter Description Monthly Limit Azure Database for PostgreSQL, Flexible Server Burstable BS Series Compute, B1MS Tracks Compute usage in terms of number of hours of running 750 Hours per month - Burstable B1MS Compute Tier Azure Database for PostgreSQL, Flexible Server Storage, Data Stored Tracks Data Storage Provisioned in terms of GB used per month 32 GB per month
+Meter Description Monthly Limit Azure Database for MySQL, Flexible Server Burstable BS Series Compute, B1MS Tracks Compute usage in terms of number of hours of running 750 Hours per month - Burstable B1MS Compute Tier Azure Database for MySQL, Flexible Server Storage, Data Stored Tracks Data Storage Provisioned in terms of GiB used per month 32 GB per month